 We are excited to announce a recent development for IBAT College Dublin, which is now owned by Global University Systems B.V. (“GUS”), a global education group made up of a number of prestigious institutions, offering a broad range of professional, vocational, graduate and postgraduate programmes to c.45,500 students each year from around 150 countries.

 Are you interested in bringing your knowledge of Digital Marketing to the next level?
-IBAT College Dublin has partnered with the Digital Marketing Institute to deliver classroom DMI accredited courses including part-time Professional Diploma and Postgraduate Diploma courses.
-Apply now for courses commencing in September.
+IBAT College Dublin has partnered with the Digital Marketing Institute to deliver classroom DMI accredited courses including part-time Professional Diploma courses in Digital Marketing and Digital and Social Selling.
+Apply now for February 2018 courses.

 We use the information to process your requests, review and confirm your qualifications, provide you with our courses, programmes, services, materials and products and otherwise to contact you.
 We also may provide you with promotional materials about our services and products.
 The College may also contact you in relation to Open Events and other related information/programmes that may be of interest to you via the email address and/or contact number provided.

 The following are the types of personal data we process in relation to you in order to conduct our business.

 In most cases the data is offered voluntarily by you the student / staff member through enquiries, application forms, contracts and other forms of interaction.
 There are certain times when information is provided to us by third parties on your behalf, for example;

 We need to process data to provide you with our service and to enable us to operate the College.
 We also require data to fulfil our role as an employer.
 In all cases there must be an appropriate legal basis for the processing of such data.
 Article 6.1 of the GDPR outlines the six legal bases for processing data.
 IBAT processes your data on the following bases;